10 Genius Ways to Upgrade a Pumpkin Pie, From Crumbled Streusel to a Cookie-Lined Crust

 Love your go-to pie recipe but want to make it look a little prettier?
 Break out the cookie cutters and decorate your pie with piecrust cut-outs.
 Arrange small circles around the edge of the crust, or top the center of the pie with overlapping fall leaves.
-It’s a smart way to make good use of any extra piecrust—no one will complain about having extra crust to eat!
+It’s a smart way to make good use of any extra piecrust—and no one will complain about having extra crust to eat.

 Coconut pairs wonderfully with warm spices in pumpkin pie such as cinnamon, ginger, and nutmeg.
-Add swap out the vanilla for coconut extract in your favorite pumpkin pie recipe, add shredded sweetened coconut to a graham cracker pie crust, or top the pie with dollops of whipped cream topped with coconut, or try this delicious recipe for Pumpkin Caramel Pie Bars With Toasted Coconut.
+Swap out the vanilla for coconut extract in your favorite pumpkin pie recipe, add shredded sweetened coconut to a graham cracker pie crust, top the pie with dollops of whipped cream topped with coconut, or try this delicious recipe for Pumpkin Caramel Pie Bars With Toasted Coconut.
 Or all of the above!

 One of the easiest ways to upgrade a pumpkin pie is to give each slice a generous drizzle of sweet, buttery caramel sauce.
 There are many good-quality jarred caramel or salted caramel sauces but making caramel sauce from scratch is a fun project that you can make with pantry staples you probably have on hand.

 Everyone will ‘ooh’ and ‘ahh’ when they see that there’s a layer of hidden goodness at the bottom of their slice of pie.
-Before you add bake the pie crust, top it with a mixture of crushed gingersnaps and pecans.
+Before you bake the pie crust, top it with a mixture of crushed gingersnaps and pecans.

 Candied nuts are great pre-dinner snacks, but they also make a pretty pie topper too.
 Try sugared pecans, walnuts, or even peanuts.

 A billowy, burnished meringue topping is an elegant way to top a classic pumpkin pie.
 Take it even one step further with meringue made with clover honey, then serve them pint-sized like our Mini Pumpkin Pies With Speculoos Crust and Whipped Cream.

 Instead of the usual pumpkin pie, why not try an old-fashioned Southern favorite—the sweet potato pie—instead?
-We love this version made with nutty browned butter.
+We love this version made with candied nut cream.